 The system could increase the number of people with dementia diagnosed within a two-year period by 21%

 Dr David Llewellyn and his team from the University of Exeter are working with Devon Partnership NHS Trust to improve dementia diagnosis.
 They have developed a clinical decision support system called DECODE to help identify which patients are most likely to benefit from a full dementia assessment.
 It will help GPs with the difficult task of assessing which patients should go on to memory clinics within the short consultations available to them.

 The additional support for the project will enable the team to conduct vital feasibility work with GPs and memory clinics.
 This will determine how DECODE could be integrated into existing infrastructure, how satisfied patients and clinicians are with the system, and if any further updates are required to suit different contexts.
 The results will also help to understand the extent to which DECODE has the potential to improve patient outcomes and NHS efficiency.

-The Halpin Trust have previously donated £100,000 to support the earlier stages of Dr Llewellyn’s work and this latest donation of £123,558 will help to take it to the next level.
+The Halpin Trust has previously donated £100,000 to support the earlier stages of Dr Llewellyn’s work and this latest donation of £123,558 will help to take it to the next level.

-Claire Halpin, a Biology graduate from the University of Exeter, founded the Halpin Trust with her late husband Les (Mathematical Statistics and Operational Research, 1979 & Hon LLD, 2011), said: “Les’s father suffered from dementia, so this was a subject close to his heart – and he also loved to make things work better and more efficiently.
+Claire Halpin, a Biology graduate from the University of Exeter, founded the Halpin Trust with her late husband Les, an Exeter mathematics graduate.
+She said: “Les’ father suffered from dementia, so this was a subject close to his heart – and he also loved to make things work better and more efficiently.
 We met with Dr Llewellyn in 2010 and were both taken with his approach to dementia research and his enthusiasm.
 His work has come a long way since then, and it’s great to see it beginning to be put into practice.
 I know that Les would have been very pleased with this achievement… and looking forward to the next challenge!”

 Date: 23 November 2017